ministryofjustice/moj-frontend/docs/components/alert.md

 The alert works best when it contains a single, succinct message.

 Do not use it to display large amounts of content.
-This reduces the prominence of the component and pushes other content down the page too much.
-If you cannot communicate your message in under 3 sentences, select a different component.
+This reduces the prominence of the component and pushes other content down the page.
+If you cannot communicate your message in under 3 sentences, use a different component.

 ### What to add to it